wrapl/minilang/docs/start.rst

 :-DCBOR: Adds *CBOR* encoding and decoding functions to the library.
 See :doc:`/library/cbor` and :doc:`/api/cbor`.

-:-DCBOR: Adds *JSON* encoding and decoding functions to the library.
+:-DJSON: Adds *JSON* encoding and decoding functions to the library.
 See :doc:`/library/json`.

-:-DSCHEDULER: Adds support for green threads, i.e. running *Minilang* code can be suspended and resumed automatically to simulate parallel execution.
+:-DSCHEDULER: Adds support for preemptive multitasking by suspending code after a defined number of instructions, configurable at runtime.

 :-DMODULES: Adds support for loading modules at runtime.
 On *Linux*, this includes support for shared object (:file:`.so`) files.
 Enables ``-DSCHEDULER``.